 A while back, Adobe invited me to teach a few workshops at Adobe MAX.
 I received great feedback and decided to turn the workshop into a quick little FREE video course.

-Several years ago, I used Illustrator almost exclusively for all of my UX design, wireframes, flows, etc. I made a really really in depth course that outlines my entire process for designing a big responsive site's wireframes.
+Several years ago, I used Illustrator almost exclusively for all of my UX design, wireframes, flows, etc. I made a really in depth course that outlines my entire process for designing a big responsive site's wireframes.
 If Illustrator is your thing, this is definitely for you.
-Because it's a few years old, I've added a nice discount, but it'll be gone soon.
+Because it's a few years old, I don't promote it much.

 I've got more design courses in the pipeline, but if there's something you'd love to see produced, let me know!